 - Argues for a new and global culture of solidarity and respect, in which the awareness of the equal part of humans and other (non-)living components in our biosphere is central

 Editors: Philipp Dietachmair, Pascal Gielen, Georgia Nicolau

-Contributors: Grégory Castéra, Cosmological Gardens, Philipp Dietachmair, Futurefarmers, Pascal Gielen, Marina Guzzo, INLAND, Meander Society, Georgia Nicolau, Luciane Ramos Silva, Noel B. Salazar, Joy Mariama Smith, Naine Terena de Jesus, Dea Vidović, André Wilkens, Ana Žuvela
+Contributors: Grégory Castéra, Center for Arts, Design and Social Research (Dalída Maria Benfield, Christopher Bratton, Luigi Coppola, Pelin Tan), Philipp Dietachmair, Futurefarmers, Pascal Gielen, Marina Guzzo, INLAND (Fernando García-Dory), Meander, Georgia Nicolau, Luciane Ramos Silva, Noel B. Salazar, Joy Mariama Smith, Naine Terena de Jesus, Dea Vidović, André Wilkens, Ana Žuvela

 Series: Antennae-Arts in Society Series

 June 2023, Valiz in collaboration with European Cultural Foundation | pb | 290 pp. | 21 x 13,5 cm (h x w) | English | ISBN 978-94-93246-24-9

 Philipp Dietachmair is Head of Programmes at European Cultural Foundation; Pascal Gielen is Professor of Sociology at the University of Antwerp (BE); Georgia Nicolau is researcher and co-founder/director of non-profit civil-society organization Instituto Procomum in Santos (BR).

 - (Only in Dutch) Click here to read the review of Sensing Earth bij Merlijn Twaalfhoven in Tijdschrift Boekman (14 September 2023)

 Sensing Earth states that our environmental issues are in the first place a matter of culture and aesthetics.
 Technology and science are not enough to solve these problems.